-My students come to me from all walks of life, with a large variety of motives, and individual learning styles.
+My students come to me from all walks of life, with a large variety of motives and learning styles.

 Director of Finance